English or Spanish

 The Florida Fish and Wildlife Conservation Commission (FWC)-issued Boating Safety Identification Card is proof that you successfully completed the online boating course.
-This card is valid for life.

 The National Association of State Boating Law Administrators (NASBLA) is responsible for the review and approval of recreational boating safety courses in the United States.
 NASBLA-approved courses must meet National Boating Education Standards 1 through 7, and 9.
 All states and territories must maintain their state-specific topics in standard 8.
 All recreational boating safety courses approved by NASBLA are recognized by the U.S. Coast Guard.

 For a boat to be Coast Guard documented, it must be at least 5 net tons and must be wholly owned by a citizen of the U.S. Net tonnage is a measure of a vessel's volume and should not be confused with the vessel's weight, which may also be expressed in tons.
 Most vessels that are longer than 25 feet will measure 5 net tons or more under the Simplified Measurement System, although, they may measure less than 5 net tons if formally measured.
 For information about how tonnages are determined, including the simplified measurement form that calculates tonnages, click HERE.